 This last one might be a reason to travel solo that only applies to me – but I do like not really caring about how I’m dressed when I travel solo.
 I don’t take selfies when I travel (my Instagram motto is ‘scenery over selfies’) and if I’m not with anyone whose opinion I care about, I just go with whatever is comfortable for me.
 You won’t find me twirling for photos in a lovely long skirt or a stylish hat anywhere I travel!

-Last Christmas, I treated myself to a stay at a luxury Paris hotel and I turned up in trainers, joggers and a hooded rain mac.
+Last Christmas, I travelled to Paris solo and I treated myself to a stay at a luxury Paris hotel.
+I turned up in trainers, joggers and a hooded rain mac.
 I imagine I looked rather unlike their other, well-dressed guests, but thankfully the staff at the wonderful Hotel Regina Louvre were far too professional to show any disdain for my attire.

 Reasons To Travel Solo – in Summary